Ignacio Comonfort: Resignation

-Exile
+Exile, return and death

 After being advised by Generals Rangel and Pardo that resistance in the capital was futile, Comonfort sought to abandon the city on the morning of 22 January.
 The conservative general, Parra, allowed him to leave the city and he headed for the liberal-controlled state of Vera Cruz.
-On 7 February, he disembarked on the steamer Tennessee, and headed towards Europe with his family.
+On 7 February, he disembarked on the steamer Tennessee and headed towards Europe with his family.

 In 1861, he was living in Texas and sought through the intermediary of Santiago Vidaurri, permission to return to Mexico.
 Vidaurri allowed him to reside in Monterrey.
-The government at first ordered his arrest, but then accepted his services as the French Intervention began.
+The government at first ordered his arrest but then accepted his services as the French Intervention began.

 Comonfort had to deal with recently conscripted troops unsuited to stand a fair chance against the French and he was defeated on 8 May 1863, at the Battle of San Lorenzo, retreating to Mexico City.
 Comonfort followed the national government when it retreated from the capital on 31 May 1863, and he was even made Minister of War.

-On 13 November, he was heading from San Luis Potosí to Guanajuato when he was killed in a surprise attack between Chamacuero and Celaya at the Soria Mill, by a party under the command of chief Gonzales Aguirre.
+On 13 November, he was heading from San Luis Potosí to Guanajuato when he was killed in a surprise attack between Chamacuero and Celaya at the Soria Mill, by a party under the command of Chief Gonzales Aguirre.
 His corpse was taken to San Miguel de Allende, and after the republic was restored in 1867 his ashes were taken to the cemetery of San Fernando.